helioh2/madrugada-robot/README.md

-_Para instruções em Português, abra o arquivo README.pt_br.md_

 # The Madrugada Robot

 This is a Logo-like educational programming environment which uses a real whiteboard to make a robot that draws on it.
 The pen simulates a turtle that walks around a 2D board, just like in the original Logo.
 The idea is to stimulate learning by means of a programmable physical robot.
-A block-based programming language similar to Scratch is provided, in order to make programming more intuitive and fun.

 The physical scheme and firmware was based on the drawing robot Makelangelo: http://www.makelangelo.com/